Why has my balance increased on my mortgage?

 Missed payments and mortgage accounts in arrears

-If you have missed any of your mortgage payments, in part or in full, the interest that has been added is calculated on the total balance outstanding which includes these missed payments, and any fees that may have been charged to the account.
+If you've missed any of your mortgage payments, in part or in full, the interest that's been added is calculated on the total balance outstanding.
+This will include your missed payments and any fees that may have been charged to the account.

 Payment holidays

-The interest that hasn’t been paid during the holiday period has been added to the balance of your mortgage and you’ll pay this back over the remaining term of your mortgage - unless you told us you wanted to make alternative arrangements such as making a lump sum payment, making regular overpayments, changing your term or mortgage product.
+If you take a payment holiday, the interest that hasn't been paid during this time will be added to the balance of your mortgage.
+You'll pay this back over your remaining term - unless you told us you wanted to make other arrangements.
+This could include making a lump sum payment or regular overpayments, changing your term or mortgage product.

-If you have taken a payment holiday as a direct result of coronavirus we won’t charge you any arrears fees or report this to the Credit Reference Agencies.
+If you took a payment holiday as a direct result of coronavirus, we won’t charge you any arrears fees or report this to credit reference agencies.

 Want help?